marttp/netflix-clone/README.md

 The repository helps you learn React by buiding Netflix.
 It means that you are learning React.js by building a real-life project.
 I will explain concepts in detail.
 This post is the first part in my series and it is suitable for beginners.

+My post is about __Learn React By Building Netflix__ on Dev.to: https://dev.to/hieptl/learn-react-by-building-netflix-1127

-> If you feel the repository is useful, please help me share the post and give me a :star:.
+> If you feel the repository is useful, please help me share the post and give me a.
 It will make me feel motivation to work even harder.
 I will try to make many open sources and share to the community.
 >
 > I also created some series that help you improve your practical skills:
 >